This is the multi-page printable view of this section. Click here to print.

 |

-If you need to change the number of nodes, add GPU nodes, or scale up resources, please request technical support.
+If you need to change specifications such as adjusting the number of nodes, adding GPU nodes, or expanding resources, please request technical support.

 - Technical support request email: brightics.cs@samsung.com

-Add labels to nodes directly based on the roles presented in the recommended specifications for cluster nodes and storage.
+Add labels to the nodes directly according to the role-specific recommendations in the cluster node and storage specifications.

-- To add labels to a node YAML, see the Editing Node YAML guide.
+- For instructions on adding labels to a node YAML, refer to the Edit Node YAML guide.

 To add a label to a cluster node, follow these steps.

-- Click all services > Container > Kubernetes Engine menu.
-It moves to the Service Home page of Kubernetes Engine.
+- Click the All Services > Container > Kubernetes Engine menu.
+Navigate to the Service Home page of Kubernetes Engine.

 - On the Service Home page, click the Node menu.
-It moves to the Node List page.
+You will be taken to the Node List page.

-- On the Node List page, select the cluster you want to check detailed information from the Gear button at the top left, then click the Confirm button.
+- On the Node List page, select the cluster for which you want to view detailed information from the gear button at the top left, then click the Confirm button.

-- Select and click the node you want to check the detailed information of.
-It will move to the Node Details page.
+- Select the node you want to view details for and click it.
+You will be taken to the Node Details page.

-- Click the Node Details page YAML tab.
-Move to the YAML tab page.
+- On the Node Details page, click the YAML tab.
+You will be taken to the YAML tab page.

-- Click the Edit button on the YAML tab page.
-The node editing window opens.
+- On the YAML tab page, click the Edit button.
+The node edit window opens.

-- In the node editing window, add a label that matches the role and click the Save button.
+- In the node edit window, add a label that matches the role and click the Save button.

-- Check the following information and add labels that match the node specifications.
+- Check the following information and add a label that matches the node specifications.

 node.kubernetes.io/nodetype: ml-app